thyraxxxx/thyraxxxx/README.md

 I'm a second year Software Engineering student with a background in Banking and Accounting.
 My journey from finance into tech has shaped me to problem solve with precision and curiosity.

 **🔍 I’m passionate about:**
+- Data Mangement & Engineering
 - Software Testing & Quality Assurance
-- Data Mangement & Engineering
-- Writing Clean, reliable code in Python, Java, JavaScript & C#
+- Writing Clean, reliable code in Python, SQL, Java, JavaScript & C#
 - Turning bugs into learning opportunities

 ---